 Outdoor Education with Lutherhaven provides a unique opportunity for students to develop self-esteem, self-sufficiency, and social responsibility.
-Students take care of themselves by making their beds, caring for their clothes, and keeping themselves clean.
-They work as part of a team by helping at meals, cleaning the dining hall, and on our challenge “ropes” course.
 The opportunity for new friendships and the spirit of cooperation make your child’s time at one of our camps a growing, learning, memorable experience!

-We want to assure you that your child will be safe and cared for at Lutherhaven.
-Your child will be supervised at all times by their cabin leader, one of our trained professional staff, or their teacher.
-Our staff are all trained in first aid and emergency response, and will contact you if your child experiences any health problems while at Outdoor Education.
+Your child will be safe and cared for with us.
+Students are supervised at all times by their cabin leader, one of our trained professional staff, or their teacher.
+Our staff are trained in first aid and emergency response.
+We will contact you if your child experiences any health problems while at Outdoor Education.

-Groups provide two adult chaperones for every ten youth, at least one adult of appropriate gender per sleeping space.
-Adults working with children must be cleared by a state- or nationally-recognized background check.
-Schools must submit a letter from a school administrator on school letterhead certifying listing first and last names of all checked adults attending the program.
+Groups provide two adult chaperones for every ten youth, at least one adult of the same gender per sleeping space.
+Adult chaperones must be cleared by a state- or nationally-recognized background check.
+Schools must submit a letter from a school administrator on school letterhead certifying the background checks of adults attending the program.

 It is not unusual for some students to miss their families and homes for the first few hours at Outdoor Education.
 You can help prepare your child for their time away from home by communicating your enthusiasm and excitement.
-Promising to come get your child if they are unhappy are generally counterproductive.
-Children who believe that parent pick-up is an option often do not adjust well to being at camp.
-The vast majority of students who experience homesickness finish the session successfully.
 As students overcome homesickness, they build confidence, independence, and positive memories of individual and shared experiences.
-Another way to help set your child up for success is to have sleepovers at and away from home prior to their trip.
-This usually helps them feel secure with friends and other adults, or conversely may let your know that this trip is not for your child.

-Our dozen or so young adult field instructors are committed to our program’s mission: “Quality outdoor learning experiences for students, teaching a greater awareness of and appreciation for the natural world and each other.”
+Our college-age and post-college field instructors are committed to our program’s mission: “Quality outdoor learning experiences for students, teaching a greater awareness of and appreciation for the natural world and each other.”
 Their backgrounds and training includes the natural sciences, environmental stewardship, and team-building.
 They are especially excited to work with middle-school students, but love mentoring any age student!